5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 ## Post-Install

-### Applying root patches with OCLP
+### Applying root patches with OCLP (macOS Sequoia only)
+In order for Wi-Fi to work in macOS Sequoia, you have to apply root patches with OpenCore Legacy Patcher.

 #### 1. Download OCLP
-- [Download the latest release of OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) _before_ booting into macOS Sequoia (in Sonoma, you can do it afterwards)
+- [Download the latest release of OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) _before_ booting into macOS Sequoia

 #### 2. Apply root patches with OCLP (macOS Sequoia only)